 If you’re interested in cross-platform game development, but still have a variety of questions concerning:

 Which platforms to consider for wider title spread and better monetization

 Which engine to choose for smoother code building and a more efficient QA testing process

-Which measurements tools will assist better in systematic game performance evaluation
+Which measurement tools will assist with systematic game performance evaluation

-You are welcome to contact Innovecs because we cover all the aspects of cross-platform game development.
-And, moreover, we have gained more than ten years of hands-on experience delivering award-winning cross-platform titles worldwide.
+We invite you to contact Innovecs.
+We cover all aspects of cross-platform game development.
+Additionally, we have more than ten years of hands-on experience delivering award-winning cross-platform titles worldwide.